yanirs/yanirseroussi.com/content/contact/index.md

 * [Connect on LinkedIn](https://www.linkedin.com/in/yanirseroussi)
 * [Email me](mailto:contact@yanirseroussi.com)

-## Subscribe to the mailing list
+## Subscribe to my mailing list

-To get new posts delivered to your mailbox, scroll to the bottom of this page, enter your email address, and tap Subscribe.
+To get new posts delivered to your mailbox, enter your email address below and tap Subscribe.
 You may unsubscribe at any time.

+{{<subscribe_form>}}